 Fortunately, whether you are evaluating your own alcohol intake or that of someone you love, there are some distinct alcohol addiction signs and symptoms that you can look for.

 If you or a loved one is struggling with a drinking problem, certified alcohol addiction treatment will be necessary in order to overcome the chronic disease of alcoholism.

 What is Alcohol Addiction?

 Alcohol is the most regularly used addictive chemical substance in the United States.
 This information comes as little surprise, as Americans have consumed alcohol for centuries – even going to great lengths to obtain the substance during the Prohibition, when alcohol was legally banned.
-Despite the popularity and social acceptance of drinking, it is actually one of the few drugs that is proven to cause physical and psychological dependence.
+Despite the popularity and social acceptance of drinking, it is actually one of the few drugs that are proven to cause physical and psychological dependence.

-According to a 2018 report from the CDC, over 15 million people living the U.S. are struggling with an Alcohol Use Disorder (AUD).
+According to a 2018 report from the CDC, over 15 million people living in the U.S. are struggling with Alcohol Use Disorder (AUD).
 This study also found that an additional 65 million people regularly engage in binge drinking.